DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-02-22-collecting-placement-details.md

 {{ appFigure({
   image: {
     file: "does-the-user-have-placement-details-yet.png",
-    alt: "Do you have the trainee's placement details?"
+    alt: "Do you have the trainee’s placement details?"
   }
 }) }}